 Each person has their own way of dealing with the death of a loved one, and how they choose to grieve is undeniably unique.
 Feelings like anger, sadness, confusion and denial are usually the most prominent and can make grief feel like the most painful process in the world.

-Almost a year ago, I lost my grandmother and I know in my heart that I still haven’t completed the grief process.
+Almost a year ago, I lost my grandmother and I know in my heart that I still haven’t completed the grieving process.
 Denial is difficult.
 It forces your head to believe something that your heart knows isn’t true; but I truly experienced it for first time when she passed away.

 I found it difficult to shed a tear.
 While everyone else around me was sobbing, I was standing there, just looking into the distance, telling myself that she’ll be making some dinner in her kitchen when I next visit her house.
 I could picture her still making chicken curry and beans and asking me to roll out the roti dough fully knowing that I would completely mess it up.